Catherine22/Associate-Android-Developer-Practice/README.md

 - Two services in Android - background service and foreground service
 - Background services are no longer working since Android Oreo, you are suppose to use ```JobScheduler``` instead.
 - Foreground services and JobScheduler are alternatives to run app in the background, but ```notification``` is required while running a foreground service.
 - ```JobScheduler``` is only available on devices running API 21+.
-Fore devices running API 14+ including devices without Google Play serivces, ```WorkManager``` let you schedule background tasks that need guaranteed completion,  whether or not the app process is running.
+Fore devices running API 14+ including devices without Google Play services, ```WorkManager``` let you schedule background tasks that need guaranteed completion,  whether or not the app process is running.

 | Android API level | background service | foreground service | job scheduler |
 | -- | -- | -- | -- |